-As of June 30, 2016 and 2015, the Parent Company and LOGPOCOR have the following participating interests in the various SCs:
+As of March 31, 2017 and 2016, the Parent Company and LOGPOCOR have the following participating interests in the various SCs:

-2016 2015
+(In percentage)

-SC 14 (Northwest Palawan) (in Pero centage)
+SC 14 (Northwest Palawan) , 1

-Block A (Nido) 42.940 42.940
+Block A (Nido) 42.940

-Block B (Matinloc) 17.703 17.703
+Block B (Matinloc) 17.703

-Block B-1 (North Matinloc) 27.772 27.772
+Block B-1 (North Matinloc) 27.772

-Block C (West Linapacan) 30.288 7.572
+Block C (West Linapacan) 30.288

-Block C (Galoc) 7.785 7.785
+Block C (Galoc) 7.785

-Block D 20.829 20.829
+Block D 20.829

-SC 6 (Bonita) 14.063 14.063
+SC 6 (Bonita) 14.063

-Among the other operations of the Grroup, the suspension of the production activities in the West Linapacan Oilfield raises uncertainties as to the profitability of the petroleum operations for the said oilfield.
+Among the other operations of the Group, the suspension of the production activities in the West Linapacan Oilfield raises uncertainties as to the profitability of the petroleum operations for the said oilfield.
 The profitability of petroleum operations related to the said oilfield is dependent upon discoveries of oil in commercial quantities as a result of the success of redevelopment activities thereof.